Gissio/radpro/docs/users.md

 ## FAQ

-**Q: Why does my device's time and date reset every time I turn it on?**
+**Q: Why does my device's date and time reset every time I turn it on?**

-**A:** This happens when the real-time clock loses power.
+**A:** Your device resets date and time every time the real-time clock loses power.
 On the FNIRSI GC-01, most likely the backup battery (a CR1220) needs replacement.

 **Q: When I power on my device, Rad Pro stays quite some time (up to 60 seconds) on the splash screen.**

 **A:** Some microprocessors need quite some time to start the real-time clock.
-If this happens every time you turn on your device, read the previous answer.
+If this happens every time you turn on your device, check the previous question.

 **Q: Why are the instantaneous rate measurements so noisy?**